4evernewb/Pdf-Reader-to-voice/README.md

 # Pdf-Reader-to-voice
-This is a linked repository to the project named "File Uploader and Viewer"
+This is a linked repository to the project named "Pdf Reader to voice"